 The Spitfire 4 has great traction on its intended surface type: dirt tracks

 .
-The treads have good grip on dirt and the spikes prevent slipping so that the wearer can move quickly and precisely during sprints, around obstacles, and in other track and field events.
-It does not have good grip on rough surfaces like gravel, and testers noted that it may become slippery on floors.
+The treads have a good grip on dirt and the spikes prevent slipping so that the wearer can move quickly and precisely during sprints, around obstacles, and in other track and field events.
+It does not have a good grip on rough surfaces like gravel, and testers noted that it may become slippery on floors.
 It can also be slippery on hills, trails, mud, snow

 , and ice.